ziglang/www.ziglang.org/content/news/goodbye-cpp/index.md

 a run of the compiler that, in native machine code, takes about 5 seconds.

-Jacob enhanced the project by introducing a different instruction set more optimized for interpretation, as well as a myriod of other techniques that brought the performance within acceptable limits.
+Jacob enhanced the project by introducing a different instruction set more optimized for interpretation, as well as a myriad of other techniques that brought the performance within acceptable limits.
 Meanwhile, I got to work on converting the codebase from Zig to pure C.